-Research should be carried out to better understand the socio-economic challenges associated with the production, distribution and access to novel antimicrobials by studying the roles of key stakeholders (e.g., institutional, commercial, legal, ethical, end-users) across the value chain.
+Research should be carried out to better understand the socio-economic challenges associated with the production, distribution and access to novel antimicrobials by studying the roles of key stakeholders (e.g., institutional, commercial, legal, ethical, endusers) across the value chain.
+In particular, research should identify the vulnerabilities of the supply chain and propose innovative mitigation measures.
 Research in social sciences should also identify existing and unanticipated drivers behind the misuse of antimicrobials and the emergence of resistance.
-Such drivers could be of an individual nature (cognitive and socio-psychological) or structural (e.g., through existing healthcare or industrial schemes and infrastructures that encourage misuse or overuse of antimicrobials).
-Research proposing solutions to better control drug quality, pollution from drug manufacturing, marketing/sales and use, paying specific attention to generic production, unlicensed internet sales and black market that facilitates the use of poor-quality drugs (falsified, substandard, or degraded) in different national contexts is needed.
+Such drivers could be of an individual nature (behavioural and socio-psychological) or structural (e.g., through existing healthcare or industrial schemes and infrastructures that encourage misuse or overuse of antimicrobials).
+Research proposing solutions to better control drug quality, pollution from drug manufacturing, marketing/sales and use, paying specific attention to generic production, unlicensed internet sales and black market that facilitates the use of poorquality drugs (falsified, substandard, or degraded) in different national contexts is needed.
 In addition, techniques encouraging the disposal and recycling of unused antimicrobials in different local contexts should also be promoted (see also the Prevention and Intervention chapter).